 We understand that everybody deserves a holiday but NOT at the expense your child’s education.

-Click Holidays in Term time Flyer for more information and the form that you can use to request permission.
+Click Holidays-in-Term-time-Flyer for more information and the form that you can use to request permission.
 However it’s important to note that such permission is very limited and consequently very rarely granted.

 Guidance for Parents & Carers Regarding School Attendance & Medical Appointments

 We understand that from time-to-time you may need to take your child to see the doctor or dentist, or maybe have hospital appointments to see specialist staff for regular referrals consultations and treatments.
-Please read the attached Medical Appointments for guidance.
+Please read the attached Medical Form for guidance.

 POLICY & PROCEDURE